shapeshed/jekyll.shapeshed.com/_posts/2008-06-04-looking_through_grid_tinted_glasses.md

 ---
 layout: post
 title: Looking through grid-tinted glasses
-excerpt: Grids are everywhere in the world.
+description: Grids are everywhere in the world.
 Appreciating grids can give you a visual language to understand how many designs work and in my opinion can help you greatly improve your own designs.
 categories: [Design]
 ---
 ## Grids, Grids, Grids